cosemansp/mjr-javascript-docker/slides.md

 verticalSeparator: "^\\*\\*\\*"
 ---

-# Docker for JavaScript Developers
+# Docker for JS Developers

 #### Use the power of docker to your advantage